mdom/termpub/README.md

 # SYNOPSIS

-termpub _file_...
+termpub _file_

 # DESCRIPTION

 termpub is a _terminal_ viewer for epubs.

 At startup termpub displays the first chapter with real content if possible.
+It will save your reading position and restore it.

 # KEY BINDINGS